Roxanne-Wolf/CuteBonnieDocs/README.md

 # CUTE BONNIE BOT DOCS

-This is the documentation repo for the Cute Bonnie bot for Discord and Revolt.chat
+This is the documentation repo for the Cute Bonnie bot for Discord and Revolt.chat.
+The commands and responses are available on both the Discord and Revolt version of the bot.

 ## Files